 Prior to Rebound, Chelsea spent seven years with UE Compression in Henderson, Colorado producing compression solutions for the oil and gas industry and two years producing low pressure vessels for Leed Fabrication, now owned by Tri-Point Oil & Gas Systems.

-Kimsoo Como is the Administrative Manager as well as Project Manager at Rebound Technologies and is responsible for bookkeeping and day to day administrative duties.
+Kimsoo Como is the Administrative Manager as well as Project Manager at Rebound Technologies.
 Kimsoo brings former experience in personal and professional development, office operations as well as sales experience to assist in the growth of Rebound’s future.

 Prior to joining the Rebound team, Kimsoo worked in recruitment and development at Northwestern Mutual.
 She holds a certificate in Life Coaching from CTA and a B.A. in Art from the University of Wisconsin-Milwaukee.